NSkelsey/monopticon/README.md

 ## Usage

-1) Install the software following the commands documented in Compilation.
+1) Install the software following the commands documented below.
-2) Prepare a suitable interface to capture packets on
+2) Prepare a suitable interface to capture packets on.

 Read the file mopt_iface_proto.sh to ensure that it will work with your system.